 Well, imagine this…

 It’s pretty intense.
-And I’m a sucker because every time he does this, I tell him.
+And I’m a sucker.
+Every time he does it I tell him.

 “Show me what you got!”